Code Examples

 Key Response Fields

-is_final:falseindicates a partial/interim transcript;trueindicates a final transcriptis_last:truewhen the session is completetranscript: Current segment textfull_transcript: Accumulated text from the entire sessionword_timestamps: Only included whenword_timestamps=truein query params
+is_final:falseindicates a partial/interim transcript;trueindicates a final transcriptis_last:truewhen the session is completetranscript: Current segment text.
+Concatenate eachis_final=truevalue to build a session-level transcript on the client.word_timestamps: Only included whenword_timestamps=truein query params

 Browser